GotAudio/AudioBookSlides/README.md

 If you already have A1111 installed, you can also modify ComfyUI/extra_model_paths.yaml and point the base path to your SD folder ( base_path: /mnt/e/SD/stable-diffusion-webui/ )

+2021-1-1: The Turbo API did not work because it was missing the latest version of SDTurboScheduler node.
+I have included it with this app.
+Copy nodes_custom_sampler.py from the root folder to your ComfyUI\comfy_extras\nodes_custom_sampler.py

-To launch comfyUI run the command below from the ComfyUI folder in a seperate terminal when asked to start ComfyUI by the ABS application. python main.py
+To launch ComfyUI run the command below from the ComfyUI folder in a seperate terminal when asked to start ComfyUI by the ABS application. python main.py

 cd ../AudioBookSlide